unraid/docs/docs/unraid-api.md

 - Automate routine or complex server tasks using scripts or external tools.
 - Monitor system health, resource usage, and events programmatically.
 - Integrate Unraid with third-party platforms, dashboards, or notification systems.
-- Manage array operations, Docker containers, and virtual machines remotely.
+- Manage %%array|array%% operations, Docker containers, and %%VMs|vm%% remotely.
-- Test and develop using the built-in GraphQL sandbox for rapid prototyping.
+- Test and develop using the built-in %%GraphQL|graphql%% sandbox for rapid prototyping.

 The API supports secure authentication through API keys or session cookies, as well as role-based access control, enabling effective management of permissions.